Scheduled MonumentsEnglandEastbourne Redoubt

 What is Eastbourne Redoubt?

-Eastbourne Redoubt is a Napoleonic-era coastal fortification constructed during the early nineteenth century as part of the extensive defensive network built along the Sussex coast in response to the threat of French invasion.
+Eastbourne Redoubt is a Napoleonic-era coastal defence fortification constructed during the early nineteenth century on the Sussex coast near Eastbourne.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017358.

 Who is responsible for protecting Eastbourne Redoubt?